presenta-software/presenta-controller-styles/README.md

 This controller injects some CSS selectors to provide some pre-defined style options (fonts, colors, etc).

+No parameters are required, just include the plugin.

 ## Documentation

 Full documentation can be found [here](https://lib.presenta.cc/plugins/controllers/styles).